 Most fans believe penalty flags are yellow.
 Since this Super Bowl, Seattle fans believe they’re gold, as in Pittsburgh black and gold.
 Several questionable calls went against the Seahawks, who always seemed to slip on a zebra’s hankie during an uphill climb.

 Hines Ward’s five catches for 123 yards included a 43-yard catch of a flanker reverse pass from wide receiver and former Indiana University quarterback Antwan Randle El.
 Pittsburgh’s Willie Parker ripped off the longest touchdown run in Super Bowl history, 75 yards.

-Those sweet interruptions in a bland game couldn’t overcome the bad taste of the calls that dominated postgame conversation.
+Those sweet interruptions in a bland game couldn’t overcome the bad taste left by some zebra calls.
 Seattle’s Darrell Jackson caught a 16-yard touchdown pass, but got flagged for pass interference for a light push off that’s almost never called if it’s even noticed.
 Seattle settled for a field goal.
 An 18-yard catch by tight end Jerramy Stevens at the Steelers 1 got wiped out by a borderline holding call that held up a Steelers player who actually was offside (but not flagged).
 On and on it went to the disbelief of the Seattle sideline.